 - flu-like symptoms that begin to improve but then return and are worse

-- flu-like symptoms in addition to a serious chronic condition, such as heart disease, lung disease, or diabetes
+- have a serious chronic condition, such as heart disease, lung disease, or diabetes

 Although the influenza virus can circulate throughout the year, it’s most common during the winter months.
 If you’re experiencing flu-like symptoms during the summer months, it’s unlikely that you have the flu.

-If you do have flu-like symptoms that become severe or are causing you concern, you should see your doctor to discuss your symptoms.
+If you do have flu-like symptoms that become severe or are causing you concern, you should contact a doctor to discuss your symptoms.